leonhaft/OrchardChsDoc/docs/Documentation/Getting-Started-with-Modules-Part-2.markdown

 If you haven't read the previous part of this course then you can go back to the overview to [learn about the Getting Started with Modules course](Getting-Started-with-Modules).

 ## Expanding the widget to make it more dynamic
-In the first version of the widget we took the bare minimum of steps that we could in order to get something up and running.

 This meant we missed out a few classes that would be in a normal data-driven module and some of the classes we did add were pretty much empty.